ryashwanth21/JobPortal/README.md

 ### 👤 Authentication & User Management

-- Register & login (OTP-based login for regular users
+- Register & login (OTP-based login for regular users
-- Admin login with email/passwor
+- Admin login with email/password
-- Route protection for unauthorized user
+- Route protection for unauthorized user
-- Session persistence with auth toke
+- Session persistence with auth token
-- Dynamic navbar showing user info after logi
+- Dynamic navbar showing user info after login

 ### 📄 Job Management

-  View all job listings wit:
+  View all job listings with:
-    Paginatin
+    Pagination
-    Search by job title/compay
+    Search by job title/company
-    Filter by location and job tye
+    Filter by location and job type
-  Apply to jos
+  Apply to jobs
-  Save jobs to favorits
+  Save jobs to favorites
-- **Admin:**
+- **Users:**
-    Post a new jb
+    Post a new job
-    Edit existing jos
+    Edit existing jobs
-    Delete job postins
+    Delete job postings

 ### 🔖 Favorites & Applications
--  Save jobs to favories-  Apply for jbs-  View saved & applied jobs in the user profle-  Favorites and applications are stored in the databse
+-  Save jobs to favorties-  Apply for jobs-  View saved & applied jobs in the user profile-  Favorites and applications are stored in the database

 ### 🧾 Profile Page
 -  View user details (name, emil)
 -  List of favorite obs
 -  List of applied obs
--  Profile loaded from the dataase
+-  Profile loaded from the database

-### 🖼️ UI/U
+### 🖼️ UI/UX

--  Angular Material UI compoent
+-  Angular Material UI compoent
--  Responsive dsig
+-  Responsive design
--  Clean layout and mobile frindl
+-  Clean layout and mobile friendly
--  Footer: Developed by R Yashanth
+-  Footer: Developed by R Yashwanth

 ---